nigels0/BangAndOlufsen/README.md

 An example would be python olufsen.py BS3 V V.MEM

 Configure your devices based on the device ML number in the ML Gateway programming screen.
-In this example, a Beovision 10 (BV10) has a MLN of 1 put the command in the On or Off action of the Domoticz button using:
+In the code, a Beovision 10 (BV10) has a MLN of 3 but change this based on your ML Gateway configuration.

+You can put the command in the On or Off action of the Domoticz button using:

 script:///home/pi/domoticz/progs/olufsen.py BV10 V V.MEM.